nik012003/idtp9418-mainline/README.md

 # TODO:

 - [x] Move from legacy gpio to gpiod for resource allocation
-- [ ] Set an alarm to monitor and limit charge
+- [x] Set an alarm to monitor and limit charge
+- [ ] Register a power-supply to report state of charge to userspace and change charge limit

+## Bonus stuff:
 - [ ] Load a default fod program if it doesn't exist
-- [ ] Register a power-supply to report state of charge to userspace
+- [ ] Get MAC address of attached pen